ledger/cl-ledger/README.md

+# Ledger in Common Lisp

-This is a very brief README, since things are just beginning and still very much in flux.
-First, this document assumes the use of SBCL for now.
-Other implementations will be tested soon.
+This is a very brief README, since the project is abandoned.

+This document assumes the use of SBCL.

-* Installation
+## Installation

 The first thing to do is install the prerequisites.
 You may do this quite easily using asdf-install (note that if Hunchentoot gives you compilation